 - Seitokai Yakuindomo has a non-video game example: There's a pink-haired girl the entirety of end credits of the show's first season is devoted to, even though she plays no part in the series proper at all.
 She finally gets a cameo in the first OVA, getting a seconds-long, one-line appearance that title drops the ED song.

-- The Steven Spielberg film A.I. features a live-action movie version of this trope.
+- The Steven Spielberg film A.I.: Artificial Intelligence features a live-action movie version of this trope.
 Much of the film's promotional material featured Ashley Scott's sexy robotic hooker, yet in the final film Scott appears for less than 3 seconds which is just enough time to spout her single line of dialogue.

 - Subverted In-Universe in Piers Anthony's Xanth novel Demons Don't Dream - Dug's friend gives him a game, and Dug figures that the attractive lady on the front (Nada Naga) is just put on there to sell the game to poor sops who think she'll be in it.
 Turns out she is, in fact, actually in it, as the character who introduces the player to the game and as one of the possible companion characters.

 - There must be any number of album covers featuring quite often attractive females on the front... but the artists are very much male.
-(Much of Roxy Music's output and any number of coming-to-a-charity-shop-near-you stuff fron The Sixties comes to mind, though it's certain readers can think of many more.)
+(Much of Roxy Music's output and any number of coming-to-a-charity-shop-near-you records from The Sixties come to mind, though it's certain readers can think of many more.)
 Lady Not-Appearing-On-This-Record, anyone?

 - Technotronic's Pump Up the Jam was credited to "Technotronic featuring Felly"- Felly was actually the model on the front of the record and fake frontwoman for the act, whilst the actual vocals were done by the (also female) rapper Ya Kid K.